gnk-softworks/narvik/docs/pages/guides/nextjs-app-router.md

 }
 ```

+> Note: In NextJS v15 and above the cookies function has become async and you will need to use `await cookies()` instead of `cookies()`.
+You can read more about this in the [NextJS documentation](https://nextjs.org/blog/next-15#async-request-apis-breaking-change).

 ## Usage
 Now that you have set up Narvik and the helper functions you can use the `getUser`, `startSession` and `endSession` functions in your NextJS pages to create and manage sessions for authenticated users.